Bonin Islands: 19th century

 On 12 September 1824, American Captain James Coffin in the whaler first visited the southern group of islands (Coffin Islands).
 He revisited the archipelago in 1825, but this time, he arrived at the middle group of islands (Beechey Group).

 In September 1825, the British whaling ship Supply landed in the southern Bailey Group of islands.
 In 1826, another British whaler, William, arrived at Beechey Island.
 Whaling ships called regularly for water and turtles before continuing their voyages.

 In 1827, Captain F. W. Beechey of reached the island chain and claimed them as a British possession.
 A copper plate was removed from Blossoms hull and left on a beach as a marker of the claim:

-"HBM Ship Blossom Capt F. W. Beechey took possession of this Group of Islands in the Name of and on the behalf of His Britannic Majesty George the IV on the 14th June 1827."
+HBM Ship Blossom Capt F. W. Beechey took possession of this Group of Islands in the Name of and on the behalf of His Britannic Majesty George the IV on the 14th June 1827.

 He also named the island of Chichijima "Peel" after then British Home Secretary Sir Robert Peel.
 Beechey was also surprised to find two men living on the islands.
 They remained on the islands after the William left the year before in 1826.
 The men were Wittrein and Petersen.

 In 1830, with the help of the British Consul to the Sandwich Islands (Hawaii), Richard Charlton, Richard Millichamp, and Matteo Mazzaro sailed to the islands.
 The first permanent colony was made up of Nathaniel Savory of Bradford, Massachusetts, America, Richard Millichamp of Devon, England; Matteo Mazzaro of Ragusa/Dubrovnik, Austrian Empire (now in Croatia); Alden B. Chapin and Nathaniel Savory of Boston; Carl Johnsen of Copenhagen; as well as seven unnamed men and 13 women from the Kingdom of Hawaii.
 They found the climate suitable for farming and the raising of livestock.
 Rum was made from cane sugar, and bordellos were opened, sometimes staffed by women kidnapped from other island chains.
 Whalers and other ships that could not find another friendly port in Japan often visited the Bonins for provision and recreation.

 Two years later, the Oriental Translation Fund of Great Britain and Ireland published a posthumous, abridged publication of Titsingh's French translation of Sankoku Tsūran Zusetsu.

 Further settlers arrived in 1846 aboard the whaling ship Howard.
 They established themselves initially in South Island.
 One of them, a woman from the Caroline Islands named Hypa, died in 1897 at the age of about 112, after being baptized on her deathbed.

 Commodore Matthew C. Perry of the United States Navy visited the islands in 1853 and bought a property at Port Lloyd from Savory for $50.
 The US "Colony of Peel Island" (Chichijima) was created, and Savory was appointed governor.

+In 1853 there were Peel Island 31 inhabitants, made up as follows; four English, four American, one Portuguese, the rest being natives from either the Sandwich, the Ladrones, the Caroline or Kingsmill islands, together with children born on the Bonins.